Spelling Words for Class 2

 Vowels and Consonants

 Vowels: Vowels are the letters in the alphabet that produce open-mouthed sounds.
-There are five main vowels in the English language: a, e, i, o, and u.
+The English language has five primary vowels: a, e, i, o, and u.

 Examples: an apple, an elephant, an ice cream, an orange and an umbrella

 Consonants: Consonants are the letters in the alphabet that are not vowels.
-They produce closed-mouthed sounds and their sounds are often combined with vowels to form words.
+They produce closed-mouthed sounds and are frequently joined with vowels to form words.

 Examples: ball, cat, sun, rain, moon, bag, lion